ChatGPT App vs Custom GPT: What Is the Difference? (April 2026)

-When developers first look at building something inside ChatGPT, they usually find two options sitting next to each other in the documentation: Custom GPTs and ChatGPT Apps.
+When developers first look at building something inside ChatGPT, they usually find two options: Custom GPTs and ChatGPT Apps.
 The names sound related.
 They’re not, really.
 They’re built for different things, require different skills, and work in completely different ways.

 What Custom GPTs Are